-This is our four-week (well, nearly!) update of learning Swahili in Zanzibar.
+This is our four-week/one month (well, nearly!) update of learning Swahili in Zanzibar.
 We’re spending two months in East Africa (mostly Tanzania and Kenya), and learning Swahili as best we can.
-This is our update after Month One.

 We use the opportunity to try to tell you (in Swahili) why you should visit Zanzibar!
 Which is all we know so far.